Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 Automatically assigns a due date to newly created Jira issues based on the severity of the Security Hub finding.

-When a Jira issue is created, the system checks for a severity label (CRITICAL, HIGH, MEDIUM, MODERATE, or LOW) and calculates the due date by adding a configurable number of days to the current date.
+When a Jira issue is created, the system checks for a severity label (CRITICAL, HIGH, MODERATE, or LOW) and calculates the due date by adding a configurable number of days to the current date.
 The resulting date is formatted as YYYY-MM-DD and added to the duedate field.

-Default Due Dates by Severity
+**Default Due Dates by Severity**

 You can customize these defaults via GitHub Action inputs or environment variables.